TeoBouvard/nephelae/README.md

 ## TODO

-Slider onchange/consecutive POST requests crashes browser or NetCDF ? get right altitude and time on model
+- get right altitude and time on model with sliders
+- dimensions of map in km ?

 ## Modules

-jinja2, mpld3
+jinja2, mpld3, PIL

 ## Questions